-Victoria Beckham Joins James Corden For Carpool Karaoke
+Victoria Beckham Joins James Corden For ‘Carpool Karaoke’

 A post shared by Victoria Beckham (@victoriabeckham) on

 The Target line will also feature a wide price range, with pieces running from $6 to $70.
-Target has had many successful collaborations with high-end designers in the past, including Peter Pilotto, Proenza Schouler, Alexander McQueen and Missoni.
+Target has had many successful collaborations with high-end designers in the past, including Peter Pilotto, Proenza Schouler, Alexander McQueen, and Missoni.
 The Victoria Beckham Target collection will be available in stores and online on April 9.

-Beckham hasn’t always embraced her Spice Girls roots since rebranding herself as a high-end clothing designer, but when her promoting her Target line’s she been able to call back to her past.
+Beckham hasn’t always embraced her Spice Girls roots since rebranding herself as a high-end clothing designer, but when promoting her Target line’s, she been able to call back to her past.
 Her TV ad for the line features the song “Spice Up Your Life.”
 As Beckham says to Refinery29, the song fits the vibe of the collection.

 “The Spice Girls were so much about girl power and fun, and there’s an energy that the song brings to the ad; you can’t help but smile and dance.”

-[Featured image by Anthony Harvey/Getty Images]
+[Featured Image by Anthony Harvey/Getty Images]